kailash-manasarovar/statement/docs/timeline/2024/march.md

 - We do some research into getting my devices examined for hacking so that I can amplify my report to the police.
 - We find out to have this done can cost thousands.
 - We find an expert in Alicante who is reasonable, and quote 600 euros for a laptop, phone, and two webcams.
-- My friend helps me [write a letter](../../content/documents/letters/Ampliacion%20Denuncia_Katharine.pdf) to David Piñeiro, at D.P.R., Arzobispo Loaces, 17, Local 1 - 2, 03003 Alicante.
+- My friend helps me [write a letter](../../content/documents/letters/Ampliacion%20Denuncia_Katharine.pdf) to David Piñeiro, the technical expert at D.P.R., Arzobispo Loaces, 17, Local 1 - 2, 03003 Alicante.

 ## 17th March

 ### Email to Paqui

 - I [email Paqui](../../content/documents/emails/Letter%20to%20Paqui%2017:3.pdf) about the concert and subsequent events.
-I want her to clarify why I should feel in fear about going to the conservatory.
+I want her to clarify why I should feel fearful about going to the conservatory.
 She does not reply.
 - Her silence speaks a thousand words.
 - I realize I am indeed not safe so I excuse myself from classes following the week of Fallas which means public holidays in the Valencia region.